Is your dog’s skin itchy and you just can’t figure out why? Here are 5 TOP possible reasons why your dog could have itchy skin!

 Regular use of Vita Canis Insect Repelling Citrus Spray repels fleas and stops them from becoming a problem!

 An allergy is an abnormal response to something in the environment and this substance is called an allergen.
 It’s very common in people and it’s no different for dogs.
 People, dogs, and other animals that are allergic need only come into contact with very small amounts of the allergen to cause the reaction and the symptoms.

 Skin problems in dogs are commonly caused by allergic inhalant dermatitis (hay fever, atopy).
 While humans have mast cells in the respiratory passages that become inflamed and cause sneezing, dogs inhale the pollen but develop atopy in the skin.
 Dogs don’t usually sneeze with atopy, most just become itchy which causes them to lick, chew and scratch.

 When your dog suffers from inhalant allergies it’s impossible to avoid the allergens as the pollen is pretty much everywhere, even though surprisingly, only about 1% of the total weight of pollen contains the allergic portion!
 This doesn’t sound too bad, however when you consider that the ragweed plant can produce 1 billion pollen grains and most pollens and moulds can travel 30 miles in the wind that makes it pretty impossible to avoid them.*

 I created Vita Canis Skin Relief to help dogs suffering from environmental allergies and to help them deal with the symptoms.
 Give it a try!

-Skin Relief is a 100% natural treatment for dogs suffering from the discomfort of itchy skin.
+Skin Relief is a 100% natural remedy for dogs suffering from the discomfort of itchy skin.
 It provides fast relief for allergic reactions, combats itching, and helps break the frustrating cycle of itching and scratching.
-A synergetic blend of essential oils, hydrosols and soothing calendula oil, supports the skin’s healing process too.
+A synergetic blend of essential oils, hydrosols, and soothing calendula oil supports the skin’s healing process too.